showanish/tokenvm/README.md

 ---

-We created the [`tokenvm`](./examples/tokenvm) to showcase how to use the `hypersdk` in an application most readers are already familiar with, token minting and token trading.
+We created the [`tokenvm`](./examples/tokenvm) to showcase how to use the `hypersdk` in an application most readers are already familiar with, tokenn minting and token trading.
 The `tokenvm` lets anyone create any asset, mint more of their asset, modify the metadata of their asset (if they reveal some info), and burn their asset.
 Additionally, there is an embedded on-chain exchange that